Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 ### Known Bugs

+- Input fields are not populating on the edit_recipe page.

 ## Credits

+- [MongoDB](https://www.mongodb.com//)  for providing a scalable and flexible database system.

+-  [Heroku](https://dashboard.heroku.com/apps) for supplying a platform for deploying my website.

+-  [Materialize](https://materializecss.com/getting-started.html) for offering a modern responsive front-end framework.

+- [Flask](https://en.wikipedia.org/wiki/Flask_(web_framework)) for providing a framework including components like Jinja and Werkzeug.

 -   [W3Schools](https://www.w3schools.com/)  for providing a wealth of information about HTML, CSS and JavaScript.
 It was a very informative and beneficial resource.